olson8060/IDD510_17sp/README.md

 # IDD510
-## Spring 2017
+### Spring 2017

-This is the repository that contains all lessons and assignments for the course, __Essentials of Interactive Design__.
+This is the repository that contains all lessons and assignments for the course, _Essentials of Interactive Design_.

+##Table of Contents

+* Lession 01 - Basic HTML/CSS